Do You Capitalize Articles in Title Case?

 Avoid it.
 Emphasis-by-capitals reads like an accident.
 Use word choice, not random caps (same for prepositions and conjunctions).

-Articles don’t need the spotlight in title case.
+Articles do not get capitalized in the middle of a title case heading.
 Keep a, an, and the lowercase in the middle, then capitalize them when position demands it.
-Once you lock in a style guide like AP, Chicago, MLA, or APA and stay consistent, your titles stop looking “almost right” and start looking edited.
+Once you pick a style guide (AP, Chicago, MLA, or APA) and apply it consistently, your titles stop reading as "almost right" and start reading as edited.
 Whether you opt for title case or sentence case, sticking to capitalization rules makes all the difference.

 Leave a Comment